FunAndHelpfulDragon/python-Functions/ReadMe.md

 - [Check.py](src/PythonFunctions/Check.py) to not pass in the modules any more (isdigit, etc)
 - [Check.py](src/PythonFunctions/Check.py) to not require user input
 - [Check.INT](src/PythonFunctions/Checks/INT.py) with the ability to 'warn' instead of 'clear'
+- [Check.INT](src/PythonFunctions/Checks/INT.py) debug and respond logs.
 - [Check.PATH](src/PythonFunctions/Checks/path.py) to use `Save.py` `CheckIfExists` instead of `os`
+- [Check.PATH](src/PythonFunctions/Checks/path.py) to include `~/r!` as a way to signal a reset to the program.
 - [Check.YN](src/PythonFunctions/Checks/yn.py), [Check.STR](src/PythonFunctions/Checks/str.py) to use modules instead of pass in
 - Renamed [Colours.py](src/PythonFunctions/Colours.py) `FORMAT` to `Format`
 - Removed Message class from [Message.py](src/PythonFunctions/Message.py) and move functions outside